cuba-labs/java-electron-tutorial/README.md

 ## Periphery integration

-Well, it seems that this really simple example does work, but how about the problems stated at the beginning of the post?
-How we can employ peripheral devices or communicate with OS?
+Well, it seems that this really simple example does work, but how we can employ peripheral devices or communicate with OS?

 Since we have full featured Java process we can easily write/read local files and use all the features of OS.
 For instance, let’s print OS info to a local printer.